huggingface/blog/patchtsmixer.md

 - `test_start_index`, `test_end_index`: the start and end indices in the loaded data which delineate the test data.
 - `num_workers`: Number of CPU workers in the PyTorch dataloader.
 - `batch_size`: Batch size.
 The data is first loaded into a Pandas dataframe and split into training, validation, and test parts.
-Then the pandas dataframes are converted to the appropriate torch dataset needed for training.
+Then the Pandas dataframes are converted to the appropriate PyTorch dataset required for training.

 ```python